manansoni10592/ZendeskCodingChallenge/readme.md

 2. Install Angular CLI version 8.1.0 by opening the command prompt and executing the command - npm install -g @angular/cli@8.1.0

-3. Extract the zip file.

-4. Open command prompt/Terminal and change directory to the ZendeskUI folder of the project.
+3. Open command prompt/Terminal and change directory to the ZendeskUI folder of the project.

-5. Execute the following command npm install
+4. Execute the following command npm install
    This will install all the dependencies required for running the UI

-6. Run the application by executing the following command in ZendeskUI folder path in command prompt - ng serve -o
+5. Run the application by executing the following command in ZendeskUI folder path in command prompt - ng serve -o